• Skip to main content

 If you know someone replacing their countertops or any local businesses that might have old ones, you can get recycled countertops and add them to your kitchen for a budget-friendly upgrade.

-Some recycled glass countertops can even go over your existing solid surface countertops to refresh the look and cover any scratches or dents.
+Some recycled glass countertops can even be installed over your existing solid-surface countertops to refresh the look and cover any scratches or dents.

 Create Tile Counters